reef-technologies/handbook/README.md

 Therefor it is even more important for us to invest that extra time (and therefore money).
 All that we can get to know each other better, build trust, have fun and acknowledge that we more than "just" excellent problem solvers.

-During your Trial period you will be invited to attend and participate at least once in these calls.
+During your Evaluation period you will be invited to attend and participate at least once in these calls.

 ### 6.2 Daily Stand-ups